OrlandoMatteo/terzoAnno/slides.md

 <v-clicks>

-- 3-phase smart meter prototype
+- 3-phase smart meter prototype with RTS
 - Communication infrastructure (REST+MQTT)
 - Self-configuration and auto-update of the devices
 - On board algorithms (FD,FL, SE)